Skip to main content

 Goldwater

 The purpose of the Goldwater Foundation is to provide a continuing source of highly qualified scientists, mathematicians, and engineers by awarding scholarships to college students who intend to pursue research careers in these fields.
 The Scholarship—the most prestigious undergraduate award in the sciences—is awarded to about 300 college sophomores and juniors nationwide.
 A maximum of $7500 per academic year is granted.
 The scholarship is awarded based on merit, and the actual amount is based on financial need.
-In awarding scholarships, the Foundation Board of Trustees considers the nominee’s field of study and career objectives and the extent to which that individual has the commitment and potential to contribute to their field significantly.
+In awarding scholarships, the Foundation Board of Trustees considers the nominee’s field of study and career objectives and the extent to which that individual has the commitment and potential to contribute significantly to their field.
 This is judged by letters of reference, essays written by the student, and prior research experience.

 Internal Deadline: Typically late October